a-avishka/your-famous-lookalike/README.md

 # Your Famous Lookalike
-Ever wondered which celebrity has the closest facial features to you or who looks most like you?
+Ever wondered which celebrity has the closest facial features to you or who looks most like you ???

 This simple, easy-to-use and intelligent web app helps you find your famous lookalike in seconds.